A generalization of Seifert geometry based on the Siegel upper half-space: Introduction

 Similarly, for a discrete group $\Gamma'$ of isometries of $\sltrt$ acting freely and with quotient $M$, the foliation of $\sltrt$ descends to a foliation of $M$.
 There is also an induced exact sequence

 As $\Gamma'$ is discrete, $\Gamma'\cap\mathbb{R}$ is infinite cyclic or trivial.
 If $\Gamma'\cap\mathbb{R}$ is infinite cyclic, we have that the foliation of $M$ is a Seifert fibration, and in particular a foliation into circles, fibering over a $2$-dimensional orbifold.
-This motivates the following definition of Seifert-like subgroups, the groups in consideration:
+This motivates the following definition of Siegel--Seifert subgroups, the groups in consideration: